jamagin/alexandra.magin.org/content/blog/Cryptopals-1-1.md

 ## Update, idiomatic Rust error handling

 After looking at some other Rust I was pointed to, such as [base16ct](https://docs.rs/base16ct/latest/src/base16ct/lib.rs.html#116)
-I tried to add some error handling to that function and it seems like this did fine:
+I tried to add some error handling to that function ([full source](https://github.com/jamagin/cryptopals/blob/874714562d36ba8d61e9a0a6538ccf4a87daa8c0/src/bytes.rs#L6)) and it seems like this did fine:

 ```Rust